About This Course

-Course Title: International Public Policy and Diplomacy
+International Public Policy & Diplomacy

-Duration: 1 year Full-time; 2 years Part-time
+1 Year Full-time; 2 Years Part-time

 The course will be of interest to you if you aspire to a career in, or are already working in, departments of foreign affairs and other government ministries, international political and financial organisations, the armed forces, aid agencies, non-governmental organisations, think-tanks, and international businesses.

 In Part 1, students take a combination of compulsory and elective modules from selected disciplines.
 The core modules (40 Credits) invite you to engage with:

 - the contemporary global challenges facing policymakers

 - processes of government decision-making in relation to international affairs

 - international law

 - the institutions and policies of the European Union (EU)

 In addition, you will develop practical and analytical skills relevant to working in international affairs and gain an insight into personal and group dynamics associated with leadership.